widberg/fuel-map/README.md

 };
 ```

-"In Area" coordinate system; -Z is north.
+-Z is north.

-Part of the map that is not "Out of Area" in freeride. `Alpha = 1`.
+Part of the map that is not "Out of Area" in freeride.

 <pre>
           -Z | -65530.0